 We love our grandparents!
 We have a special day where grandparents and grandchildren share lunch.
 See the slide show below for Grandparents Day 2018.

 Supply Drive (February)

 During Kindness Month (February), Beaver Stars participate in a toiletry and snack food drive for two local homeless shelters.
 Beaver Stars eagerly participate to support this cause and have collected thousands of items for their community.

 Our annual Multicultural Night continues to be a popular event.
 Families share activities representing cultures from around the world.

 Beaver students in 5th grade test their spelling knowledge in the Annual Spelling Bee.
 The top two spellers advance to the District Spelling Bee.

-STEM Challenge (January)
+STEAM Challenge (January)

-STEM stands for Science, Technology, Engineering, and Math, and the Challenge has replaced our traditional science fair.
+STEAM stands for Science, Technology, Engineering, Arts, and Math, and the Challenge has replaced our traditional science fair.
 The purpose of this change is to shift the focus back to the scientific process (hypothesize, test, evaluate data, and control variables, etc.) and to allow collaborative teams to apply the process as they plan, create, and build together.

 UIL provides extracurricular academic contests.
 Between the participating elementary schools,200+ students are typically involved.
 After the results are received, parents of participants are invited to an awards ceremony held in our cafeteria.